tbarlow12/tbarlow12.github.io/content/blog/posts/Mistakes.md

 These standards are required on every single project that we work on.
 All of this could have been so easily prevented if I had just asked for even one other pair of eyes to look over these basic policies before I had deployed them.
 Instead, I ignored the rules, wandered off into the wilderness by myself and got mauled by the proverbial bear of disaster.

-UPDATE: Now, these policies are deployed from a central build server via an Azure Pipeline, which is triggered on merges to the master branch of a repository which requires two approvals from members of the team in order to merge.
+UPDATE: Now, these policies are deployed from a central build server via an Azure Pipeline, which is triggered on merges to the master branch of a repository that requires two approvals from members of the team in order to merge.

 ### Be especially careful with irreversible actions